dendenxu/LittleVoteServer/readme.md

-Requests are send in this order:
+Requests are sent in this order:

 1. Query the `voteCount` for `["James", "John", "Robert", "Michael", "William"]`.
 Five people.
 2. Query and update the `ticket` for this virtual user, so that it can be reused immediately.